Unboxed-Software/solana-course/content/token22-in-the-client.md

 ```

 ## How to fetch tokens
-When it comes to fetching tokens, there is no difference between legacy and extension tokens.
+When it comes to fetching tokens, there is no difference between tokens and extension tokens.
 All we have to do is provide the correct token program.

 ```ts
 const tokenAccounts = await connection.getTokenAccountsByOwner(